-Dick Stockton – born 22 November 1942 – is an American sportscaster.
+Dick Stockton – born 22 November 1942 – is a former sportscaster.

 Stockton was born in Philadelphia, Pennsylvania.
 He attended Forest Hills High School in Queens, New York, graduating in 1960.
 He went on to college at Syracuse University, where he received his degree in political science in 1964.

 In 1965, he began his sportscasting career at local radio and television stations in Philadelphia.
 He became sports director at KDKA-TV in Pittsburgh in 1967, and moved to WBZ-TV and WBZ radio in Boston in 1971.

 Three years later, he began calling Boston Celtics telecasts for WBZ, and the following year he became the lead announcer for Boston Red Sox games on WSBK-TV.
 Stockton was part of the broadcast crew for NBC Sports’ coverage of the 1975 World Series, and on television called Carlton Fisk’s famous, game-winning home run in Game 6 of that series.